 Von Der Pool sees this culinary energy work as serving a healing function that goes far beyond the physical.
-“It raises the vibration of our etheric body also so that we are untouchable by those things and people resonating at frequencies below us,” she says.
-“It allows for us to heal and balance our chakras through eating the rainbow and raising the vibration of the food we eat.”
+“It also raises the vibration of our etheric body so that we are untouchable by those things and people resonating at frequencies below us,” she says.
+“It allows us to heal and balance our chakras by eating the rainbow and raising the vibration of the food we eat.”

 THE HEALING NATURE of FOOD:

-Food is a foundational pillar in our lives, but for a true wellness enthusiast, the nutrients they contain are just the beginning.
-Simply by incorporating more fruits and veggies, you are already adopting a more high-vibrational diet and making less of a carbon footprint.
+Food is a foundational pillar in our lives, but the nutrients they contain are just the beginning for a true wellness enthusiast.
+By incorporating more fruits and veggies, you are already adopting a more high-vibrational diet and making less of a carbon footprint.
 But by infusing energy healing into your foods, you are unlocking the latent healing potential in your meals — physically, emotionally, and etherically.